Continuous Optimisation HT26, Unconstrained optimality conditions

 \[s^\top \nabla^2 f(x^\ast + \alpha s)s < 0 \quad\text{for all }\alpha \in [0, \hat \alpha]\]

 Let $\alpha \in [0, \hat \alpha]$.
-Then considering the Taylor expansion around $x = x^\ast$ we have that
+Using $\nabla f(x^\ast) = 0$ (first-order necessary), the Taylor expansion around $x = x^\ast$ gives

 \[f(x^\ast + \alpha s) = f(x^\ast) + \frac{\alpha^2}{2} s^\top \nabla^2 f(x^\ast + \tilde \alpha s) s\]

 for some $\tilde \alpha \in (0, \alpha)$.
-Since $0 < \tilde \alpha < \alpha \le \hat \alpha$, by the continuity of $f$, we obtain $s^2 \nabla^2 f(x^\ast + \tilde \alpha s) s < 0$.
-Thus implies $f(x^\ast + \alpha s) < f(x^\ast)$ and this holds for all $\alpha \in (0, \hat \alpha]$.
+Since $0 < \tilde \alpha < \alpha \le \hat \alpha$, by the continuity of $\nabla^2 f$, we obtain $s^\top \nabla^2 f(x^\ast + \tilde \alpha s) s < 0$.
+This implies $f(x^\ast + \alpha s) < f(x^\ast)$, and this holds for all $\alpha \in (0, \hat \alpha]$.
 Contradiction, as $x^\ast$ is a local minimiser.

 Suppose: